Three Frontrunners As Czechs Vote For New President - UrduPoint

 The victor will face record inflation in the central European country of 10.5 million people, as well as bulging public finance deficits related to the war in Ukraine.

-Unless a candidate wins more than 50 percent outright, which is considered unlikely, the two top contenders will go head-to-head in a second round on January 27-28.
+Unless a candidate wins more than 50 percent in the two-day first round, which is considered unlikely, the two top-placed contenders will go head-to-head in a second round on January 27-28.

 "If you asked me to place a bet (on the result), I wouldn't," Metropolitan University Prague political scientist Petr Just told AFP.